iatndiag/jalinativeinstrument/README.md

 when assembling for MacOS, you may have to comment out some sections of the code.
 They are all marked in the code.

+You can try to build it for Web, but it is not recommended.
+You can try to use AnimationController for cursor moving and give some of the work to the GPU (see test file) for a smoother beat duration.

 lib - Dart source code.

 assets - audio samples.